 He is the custodian of the Ifá divination system, a complex process through which divine messages are communicated to guide individuals on their spiritual journeys and help them align with their true destinies.

-According to Yoruba mythology, Orunmila was present at the creation of the world and has since remained a close confidant of Olodumare, the supreme god.
-His role as the knower of all secrets makes him a crucial intermediary between the divine and human realms, offering guidance and insight to those who seek his wisdom.
+According to Yoruba mythology, Orunmila was present at the creation of the world.
+He has since remained a close confidant of Olodumare, the supreme god.
+His role as the knower of all secrets makes him a crucial intermediary between the divine and human realms.

 Conclusion